A blueprint solution for Kosovo: What is at stake?

 In Kosovo, the exchange of territories would automatically open the debate for reunification with Albania.
 If not through a federal system, Kosovo would probably consider the confederate system.
 This would be an excellent offer to sell.
 The reunification could be argued on two bases: historical claims and socio-economic prosperity (more development, less barriers).
 Kosovo citizens would automatically feel more secure and represented being in NATO, the UN and other international bodies and without visa restrictions.

 Border adjustments between Kosovo and Serbia carry implications beyond the Balkans.
 Russia could take advantage in Crimea, Abkhazia, South Ossetia and Transnistria.
-As such, the territorial swap alternative is more likely to create more problems rather than it is to solve the current one.
-The important question is: what if Kosovo and Serbia agree to exchange territories?
+As such, the territorial swap alternative is likely to create more problems rather than solve the current one.
+What if Kosovo and Serbia agree to exchange territories?
 In this event, it would be very difficult to argue against their negotiation.
 After all, the logic of reconciliation and cooperation dictates that such countries must agree with each other, and that the agreement must not be imposed from the outside.

 Easier said than done